apex9k/lottie-react-native/docs/typescript.md

 ## Getting started

-This documentation assumes you have configured your project following the instructions provided in the [readme file](../README.md), it also assumes you have
+This documentation assumes you have configured your project following the instructions provided in the [readme file](../README.md), it also assumes you have a basic understanding of JavaScript.

 ## Usage